Positive Learning Collaborative

 The PLC supports schools with a multi-tiered system of social and emotional learning supports ranging from workshops to leadership coaching.
 We collaborate with administrators and established school teams to examine relevant data and identify needs.
 Schools may be chosen to participate in our full support model, and every school has opportunities to access PLC's support through a variety of resources available on our website.

 Since we began collaborating with our schools, several quantifiable metrics have improved.
-Major incidents have decreased, while staff members' trust in the administration and job satisfaction have increased.
+Major incidents have decreased, while staff members' trust in the administration and job satisfaction has increased.
 Additionally, more than 2,500 educators at our full-support schools have received at least one form of support since 2020, and over 500 parents and caregivers have also received at least one support.

 To learn more about our program, or how your school can participate in the Positive Learning Collaborative, visit www.positivelearning.org.